asedovski/Bacanoik/README.md

 ```
   _NOTE: ~~A82BD45586CF797A176B1CBEE89A5C7C~~ file should be in the same directory with spcified secret file_
   Where:

-    -LOCAL - _type of target storage.
+    * LOCAL - _type of target storage.
 (AZURE - will download directly from cloud but temporarly disabled)_
-    -D - _decryption direction_
+    * D - _decryption direction_
-    -C:\Temp\test.txt.secret - _secret file with all required information for decryption_
+    * C:\Temp\test.txt.secret - _secret file with all required information for decryption_
 After decryption file with original name (test.txt in our example) will be placed in the same directory.